 Is a divorced woman capable of offering marital advice?

-As I should have expected, it wandered into relationships in general, into marital expectations, into the increasingly heated he said-she said post-divorce war stories.
+As I should have expected, conversation wandered into relationships in general, marital expectations, and increasingly heated he said-she said post-divorce war stories.
 (We all have them; sometimes airing them is therapeutic.)
 And yes, there was the usual gender-based tossing of barbs that gets no one anywhere.
+And yet…

 A 30-year old woman commented: